dsagman/picat/readme_v2.md

 Personally, I find the whole "Prolog, we don't use variables more than a two characters long" a little hard to follow.
 I can see where it comes from the history of logic programming coming from symbolic logic, but for reading other people's code, somewhat longer names would be perfectly fine by me.

-hakank: And: All statements/expressions must be ended by ","
 ```
 A = 5. % OK